ucsb-cs16/w19/_lectures/lect09.md

 * **Functions cannot return arrays**!
 Only pointers to arrays.

 ## Makefiles & header files

+**Update**: Take a look at the *Makefile Walkthrough* that we posted on Piazza <https://piazza.com/class/jqm50idtsek4wz?cid=177> for additional explanation.

 * Flags in Makefiles
   * flags in Makefile commands change the default behavior.
 You already know `-o` (to rename the resulting object file) and `-std=c++11` (to compile using C++11 features).